Why Chicken Is Not Ready When the Juices Run Clear, And Why Pink Meat Can Be Safe

 What causes the pH to be high or low?
 "Muscle pH fluctuations are typically a function of genes and pre-slaughter stress conditions.
 Stress may occur during catching, transportation, holding at the plant and unloading the birds.
 Climatic conditions can also have an impact.
 These are all things we try to control since meat [from these animals] will not retain moisture during further processing.
 This leads to a less juicy product for the consumer, and yield loss, which is money to us."

 The chicken thigh with the purple bone on this page was cooked to 180°F as measured with a precise thermometer.
-It is safe.
+It is well past safe.
 It is also scary.
 Dr. O. Peter Snyder of the Hospitality Institute of Technology and Management reports that red or purple bones are more common because "Chicken is so young—6 1/2 weeks at slaughter—and the bones are too porous, even though the animal is large enough to be sold for food."

 Sometimes the purple in bones can discolor the meat touching them and they remain pink even though the meat is safely cooked.
 Sometimes the pink color can come from nitric oxide (NO) or carbon monoxide (CO) produced by the cooker.
 NO and CO can be byproducts of combustion in gas ovens and grills, as well as charcoal and wood grills.